The future of Indian agriculture

 Small-scale landholders will achieve economies through the release of fragmented land holdings.
 Land consolidation will go real and virtual with the development of digital technologies.
 In the coming years, India will take rural citizens and farmers online.
 The coming decade will migrate the country’s agriculture ecosystem into a digital architecture.
 It will help overcome problems of fragmentation to an extent.

-The country’s diet pattern is taking a shift leading to the expansion in export markets.
-In order to opt healthy diet pattern, the Diversification of diet products into high-value items has been seen.
-Production of green will pull driven by the desire for freshness and immediate fulfillment of the consumers.
-Cities will look for secure food supply chains from exports, in the upcoming decade.
+The country’s diet pattern is taking a shift, leading to the expansion in export markets.
+The Diversification of diet products into high-value items has been seen to opt for a healthy diet pattern.
+The production of greenery will be driven by consumers’ desire for freshness and immediate fulfillment.
+In the upcoming decade, cities will seek to secure food supply chains from exports.

 • Increase in competitiveness

 More competition is expected to be seen in private companies.
-The private sector will result in innovative products, better seeds, fertilizers, customized farm machinery, plant protection chemicals, feed for animals, and cost-effective ways at competitive prices.
+The private sector will produce innovative products, better seeds, fertilizers, customized farm machinery, plant protection chemicals, animal feed, and cost-effective ways at competitive prices.
 This will result in more returns on investment for farmers.
-Cost-effective methods such as the use of biotechnology and breeding will also develop to promote eco-friendly & more nutritious crop varieties.
+Cost-effective methods such as biotechnology and breeding will also develop to promote eco-friendly & more nutritious crop varieties.

 The labor engaged in agriculture will move towards higher productivity jobs.
-Rural farming is steadily moving off into agriculture’s allied industries and other Agri tech services.
-This shift will retain the higher productivity jobs of the future.
+Rural farming steadily expands into agriculture’s allied industries and other Agri tech services.
+This shift will retain higher productivity jobs in the future.

 • Crop Diversification

 It is used as a tool to promote sustainable agriculture and reduction in import dependence.
 It will higher incomes for the farmers.
 Agriculture also completes development needs along with the demand for grains and food.
-The farming industry is going to shift to produce commercial and horticulture crops to meet the demand.
-The diversion of sugarcane crops for ethanol production is also going to be encouraged.
-Basically, the focus is on to diversification of crops to increase productivity and eco-friendly agriculture.
+The farming industry will shift to produce commercial and horticulture crops to meet the demand.
+The diversion of sugarcane crops for ethanol production will also be encouraged.
+The focus is on diversifying crops to increase productivity and eco-friendly agriculture.

 These key trends are the future of Indian agriculture.
-Among these trends, some are already followed by the farmers.
-And some trends are going to be embraced by Indian farmers to increase productivity and yield.
+Farmers already follow some of these trends.
+And some trends will be embraced by Indian farmers to increase productivity and yield.

 Conclusion

-Agriculture along with opting for modern technologies is also focusing on increasing the income of the farmers.
-Modern agriculture aims to develop sustainable agriculture along with maintaining a balance in the Indian economy.
+Agriculture and opting for modern technologies also focus on increasing the farmers’ income.
+Modern agriculture aims to develop sustainable agriculture and maintain a balance in the Indian economy.

 While the future of Indian agriculture presents some significant challenges, there are also many opportunities for growth and development.
 By embracing new technologies, sustainable practices, and innovative approaches, the agricultural sector in India can become more resilient, productive, and competitive in the global market.